BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Instead of feeling awkward under your cat’s gaze try to take a moment and observe what is it that fascinates them so.
 Are they trying to touch the water?
 Do they lick the shower curtains or wet tiles?
 Are they afraid you’re going to drown?

 This interest in water isn’t uncommon and it can be a great source of entertainment or it could be a sign of illness.
 Check to see if their water bowl is full and keep an eye on if they’re actually drinking it.
 A low or high water intake could be a sign of kidney disease or diabetes, and an overheated cat could also suffer from dehydration.

 If your cat is healthy and simply enjoys running water, you could look into getting them a new water bowl.
-Just take a look at this which will keep the water fresh and your cat’s drinking time entertaining!
+Just take a look at this one on Amazon, which will keep the water fresh and your cat’s drinking time entertaining!
 Possibly more entertaining than your shower!

 7. To Explore Your Bathroom

 Some cat parent keeps their litterbox in the bathroom, while others prefer to keep that space cat-free.
 Well since that space can be off-limits to some cats closed doors are enough to spike their curiosity to another level.